latest EventS

 & Dr Andrew Pearson

-Our speakers discuss the history of slavery on the island of Saint Helena.
-As well as learning about the island's long history of colonialism, this will also be a chance to discuss slavery in the time of Napoleon and an unlikely friendship that developed between the Emperor and Toby, a slave living on the estate of The Briars.
+Our speakers discuss the history of slavery on the island of Saint Helena, slavery in the time of Napoleon and an unlikely friendship that developed between the Emperor and Toby, a slave living on the estate of The Briars.

 Brent Fortenberry (Texas A&M) and Oliver Cox (Oxford Humanities Division) present a virtual tour through the heritage sites of Saint Helena.
 With the remarkable use of 3D imaging, this event is a chance to become familiar with the lesser-known sites on the island, to learn of their history and potentially save them from ruin.